ayoubchaoui/data-engineering-zoomcamp/Project/README.md

 ## Conclusion
 This project demonstrates how to create a scalable cloud-based data pipeline to process and analyze crime-related data.
 By building a pipeline using Terraform, Kestra, DBT, and BigQuery, we gain valuable insights into the patterns and causes of crime, contributing to better decision-making and understanding of crime trends in Toronto.

----

-This update includes detailed steps for executing Terraform, deploying Docker Compose with Kestra, and running the lance tasks to set up the necessary GCP infrastructure.
-Let me know if you'd like any further adjustments!